West Bank: Key Information & Historical Context

 RESTRICTIONS ON PALESTINIAN MOVEMENT

+Since 2002, Israel has been constructing a wall that now stretches for more than 700km (435 miles), cutting deep into Palestinian territory.
 Due to Israeli controls and restrictions, in order to travel in and out of the West Bank, Palestinians must gain the necessary permits and pass through Israeli military checkpoints in order to travel anywhere.

 CHANGES TO THE SIZE AND BORDERS OF THE WEST BANK

-The borders of Palestine, Israel, the West Bank and Gaza have change through time.
+The borders of Palestine, Israel, the West Bank and Gaza have changed through time.
 Before 1946, the entire area was known as Palestine.
 In 1947, the United Nations proposed partition of Palestine to create the state of Israel.
 However, by 1949, the Israeli military had gained a larger proportion of historical Palestine.
 By 2012 (the last map) the West Bank was literally disappearing, as the Israeli government and Israeli settlers took over additional land.
-This literal diminishment of the land of the West Bank has continued and worsened through to 2026.
+This literal diminishment of the land of the West Bank has continued and worsened in 2026.

 Map source: Unraveling the Borders of Israel and Palestine Through Time

-Major Sources:
+Major Sources

 “Israel’s borders explained in maps,” BBC, Oct 11, 2023.

-“Ten Maps to Understand the Occupied West Bank,” Aljazeera, Sep 16, 2024.
+Ten Maps to Understand the Occupied West Bank,” Aljazeera, Sep 16, 2024.

-“Explainer: Israel’s Settlement Enterprise (West Bank & East Jerusalem)” Institute for Middle East Understanding, June 13, 2024.
+Explainer: Israel’s Settlement Enterprise (West Bank & East Jerusalem)” Institute for Middle East Understanding, June 13, 2024.

 Israel’s Settlements Have No Legal Validity, Constitute Flagrant Violation of International Law, Security Council Reaffirms, United Nations Meetings Coverage and Press Releases, Dec 23, 2016.